Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

-American woodcockThe American woodcock is a 10-12 inches in length and has a 17-19 inch wingspan.
-It has a very long, straight bill; rounded wings; large, round, black eyes set back in its head; a short tail and short gray legs.
-It has round head with three vertical black stripes and a plump, chunky body.
-It has a brown, black, and gray "dead leaf" plumage that helps camouflage it in the brush.
+American woodcockThe American woodcock is 10-12 inches in length and has a 17-19 inch wingspan.
+It has a very long, straight bill; rounded wings; large, round black eyes set back in its head; a short tail; and short gray legs.
+It has a round head with three vertical black stripes and a plump, chunky body.
+It has a brown, black, and gray plumage that looks like dead leaves and helps camouflage it in the brush.
 Males and females look alike, but females are usually a little larger.

 Range

-mapThe American woodcock breeds from southeastern Manitoba, Canada east to Newfoundland, Canada and south to Texas and Florida.
-It winters from Connecticut south to Florida.
-It also winters along the Gulf Coast.
+mapThe American woodcock is found from southeastern Manitoba, Canada east to Newfoundland, Canada and south to Texas and Florida.

 Habitat